-PyTorch v.3.0, IBM’s Power Systems Servers, Core ML’s support for TensorFlow Lite, Microsoft using AMD’s EPYC processors, and Google’s new machine learning services for text and video among today’s top news.
+PyTorch v.3.0, IBM’s Power Systems Servers, Core ML’s support for TensorFlow Lite, Microsoft using AMD’s EPYC processors, and Google’s new machine learning services for text and video among today’s top data science news.

 PyTorch removes Stochastic functions